Moduli Space of Bi-Invariant Metrics: Moduli Space of Bi-Invariant Metrics

-As previously mentioned in Lemma \ref{autbi}, the study of our moduli spaces is reduced to the case of compact, semisimple groups.
-The following result gives us a description of the space $\mathfrak{BI}(\mathfrak{s})$, when $\mathfrak{s}$ semisimple.
+As previously mentioned in Lemma \ref{autbi}, the study of our moduli spaces is reduced to the case of compact, semi-simple groups.
+The following result gives us a description of the space $\mathfrak{BI}(\mathfrak{s})$, when $\mathfrak{s}$ semi-simple.